interdiscipline/yassss/README.md

 **Yassss** is a [Jekyll](https://jekyllrb.com/) app that builds CDN-ready static content with proper asset cache-busting.
 It assumes deployment to Amazon S3 via CircleCI.
 In addition to the base Jekyll install, it adds support for a `content` section/tag that is parsed with [Markdown](https://daringfireball.net/projects/markdown/).
 It has some opinionated structure to the javascript, sass/css, and the accompanying linting, but that can be easily changed/removed.

-The goal of Yassss is simple and unambitious: _provide a quick, easy way to spin up a new static site, using Jekyll, without much tinkering_.
+The goal of Yassss is simple and unambitious: _provide a quick, easy way to spin up a new, production-ready static site, using Jekyll, without much tinkering_.
 It has opinions and maybe you agree with them and will also find it useful.

 [View the demo build.](https://yassss.interdiscipline.com)